…when it comes to putting my baby to sleep and getting some ME time.

 (My daughter is 20 months old and is growing at a very fast pace.
 She is learning to do things on her own and makes me wonder how fast time has gone by!)

-When the baby sleeps, the freedom a mother feels, is inexplicable and only a mother can understand the importance of those hours (when the mother can live the time in her own way).
+When the baby sleeps, the freedom a mother feels, is inexplicable and only a mother can understand the importance of those hours (when a mom can live the time in her own way).
 There are many things that we mothers put on our to-do list for the day and wait for the baby to go to sleep to check-off the items on that list.
 Some say, the mother should also sleep with the baby as it is good for both the parties but what about the other things that are pending on that to-do list.
 Is it practically possible for the mother to co-sleep with the baby, unless you are ready to sacrifice the other things, which are waiting to be done?

 I have been playing many tricks with my daughter to put her to sleep to bag my very much needed Me time and do things which makes me happy and content.